jxlarrea/voice-satellite-card-integration/README.md

 ## Why This Card?

 Home Assistant's built-in voice features require dedicated hardware like ESPHome devices or specific voice assistant hardware.
-But what if you already have a tablet mounted on your wall running the Home Assistant dashboard?
+But what if you already have a tablet mounted on your wall running the Home Assistant dashboard?a

 **Voice Satellite Card** solves this by: